 Getting there

-Public transport: Translink buses run along the Gold Coast Highway past Bilinga Beach.
-Use Translink's journey planner to plot your trip to the beach.
+Public transport Translink buses run along the Gold Coast Highway past Bilinga Beach.
+Plan your trip using Translink's journey planner.